 Numerous studies have been conducted to determine whether talc, the main ingredient in talcum powder, can cause ovarian cancer.
 Data from over a dozen American Cancer Society studies has shown that women who use products containing talc may be 30% more likely to develop ovarian cancer than women who use talc-free products.

-The International Agency for Research on Cancer has classified talc-based powder as “possibly carcinogenic to humans” when used in the genital area.
+The International Agency for Research on Cancer has classified talc-based powder as “possibly carcinogenic to humans” when used in the genital area, according to the American Cancer Society.
 The body cannot break down talc, and when it is used in the genital area it may travel through the vagina, uterus, and fallopian tubes into the ovaries, where it may cause irritation or lead to the development of cancerous cells.

 Johnson & Johnson has also been ordered to pay millions in damages to women who developed ovarian cancer after using the company’s talcum powder products.
 In 2016, Johnson & Johnson was ordered to pay $72 million in damages to the family of a woman who died from ovarian cancer after using talcum powder hygiene products for 30 years.
 Also, in 2016, a jury ordered the company to pay $55 million in damages to an ovarian cancer survivor.

 We’re All Traveling the Same Road – Let’s Move Forward Together

 If you or someone you love developed ovarian cancer after using products that contain talcum powder, we want to hear from you.
 Those harmed by talcum powder could be eligible to pursue compensation for medical expenses, lost wages, pain and suffering, and more.
 Our team at Crumley Roberts is deeply passionate about fighting for clients’ rights, and if you choose to work with us, we can use our ample resources and experience to support your claim.
 We’ve secured more than $500 in compensation on behalf of our clients, and we want to help you too.